-Named safeguarding Trustee is: Dr Allison Boggis
+Named safeguarding Trustee is: Mrs Angela Evans

 In addition, the local authority's Corporate Director for Children and Adults in Suffolk, has identified dedicated staff to undertake the role of Local Authority Designated Officers (LADO).
-LADOs can be contacted via email on LADOCentral@suffolk.gcsx.gov.uk or by using the LADO central telephone number: 0300 123 2044 for allegations against all staff and volunteers
+LADOs can be contacted via email on LADOCentral@suffolk.gcsx.gov.uk or by using the LADO central telephone number: 0300 123 2044 to report allegations against all staff and volunteers.